project-hatohol/hatohol/server/README.md

     [mysqld]
     default-storage-engine=InnoDB

-To enable the above lines, you need to restart MySQL sesrver.
+To enable the above lines, you need to restart MySQL server.

 (1.0.b) Setup database for Hatohol